 - Nicole Arevalo, President

 - Jacques Longpre

 Interested in running for the board?
 Read more here about the board expectations.
 Then click here to complete a candidacy form.
 Ballots are sent in December/January and results are announced during our annual meeting.

 Board Meeting Agendas and Approved Minutes can be found here.

 List of committees can be found here.

-Board meetings are currently being held remotely, via Zoom.
-The next board meeting is Thursday, December 16th, 2021, at 5:30 pm.
+The annual board meeting is Wednesday, February 15th, 2023, at 5:30 pm.
 All meetings are open to the public.